That is right. You will have fewer page views in those one-to-two seconds, decrease customer satisfaction, and see fewer conversions.

-Whereas with a free account, you can change the conditions such as the testing location and connection speed for a more accurate result based on your target audience.
+With a free account, you can change the conditions, such as the testing location and connection speed, for a more accurate result based on your target audience.

-Start by heading over to the GTmetrix home page and entering the URL of the site you want to test and click Analyze.
+Start by heading over to the GTmetrix home page, entering the URL of the site you want to test, and clicking Analyze.

-When you run your speed test, GTmetrix generates a performance report with Web Vitals and a Grade.
+GTmetrix generates a performance report with Web Vitals and a Grade when you run your speed test.
 The GTmetrix grade is derived from two sources:

 Web Vitals, introduced by Google in 2020, is a standardized set of user experience and web performance metrics.